brandonpittman/gridsome-plugin-tailwindcss/README.md

     {
       use: "gridsome-plugin-tailwindcss",
       /**
       * These are the default options.
-You don't need to set any options to get
-      * going.
-Seriously, you don't need to declare tailwind.config.js.

       options: {
         tailwindConfig: './tailwind.config.js',
         presetEnvConfig: {},
-        shouldImport: true,
+        shouldImport: false,
-        shouldTimeTravel: true
+        shouldTimeTravel: false
       }
       */
     },